-Following the government’s recent reduction in the qualifying period for employee protection against unfair dismissal from two years to one, a leaked Downing Street report has recommended abolishing the right to claim unfair dismissal altogether.
+When the UK government was considering the length of the qualifying period for employee protection against unfair dismissal, a leaked Downing Street report recommended abolishing the right to claim unfair dismissal altogether.

 The report, commissioned by the Prime Minister and written by venture capitalist Adrian Beecroft, proposes a system that would allow employers to sack unproductive staff with basic redundancy pay and notice, enabling organisations to dismiss poorly performing staff and replace them with more capable ones.
 Beecroft claims that ‘a proportion of employees, secure in the knowledge that their employer will be reluctant to dismiss them, work at a level well below their true capacity; they coast along’.